-- Projects are based on the Texas Essential Knowledge and Skills (TEKS) and focus on the core areas with interdisciplinary connections. - Students have the opportunity to present their projects at the end of the year at a campus Gifted and Talented Showcase and possibly at the District Gifted and Talented Showcase. - At the secondary level, Science Fair and History Fair provide students similar opportunities to conduct research, develop sophisticated learning products and present to authentic audiences.
+- Projects are based on the Texas Essential Knowledge and Skills (TEKS) and focus on the core areas with interdisciplinary connections. - Students can present their projects at the end of the year at a campus Gifted and Talented Showcase and possibly at the District Gifted and Talented Showcase. - At the secondary level, Science Fair and History Fair provide students similar opportunities to conduct research, develop sophisticated learning products and present to authentic audiences.